crokkon/saf2png/Readme.md

                         spaces
 ```

-PNGs are written into the current working directory.
-The file name is based on the name in the `<Description>` tag in the SAF file.
+PNGs are written into the same directory as the SAF files are.
+The PNG output file names are based on the name in the SAF file name and the histogram names in the `<Description>` tags in the SAF file.

 Example output:
 ![example_histos.ptj1.png](https://cdn.steemitimages.com/DQmT4dGoi3eesgPddvvwysYmCcPqBE14NR1g4M7e4FiW9Fz/example_histos.ptj1.png)